nerettilab/SIMBA3D/README.md

 # What is New

 I am deprecating multi-processing part so that only the solo run will work.
 I have found the multi-processing messages too difficult to debug, and I just cannot support it.
 Sorry, if you use it.
 You can still use it in as a python script, but I will not be updating the 'simba3d_taskrun.py' file with new features.

 I have improved the input json to something easier for a human being to input.
 See the section below on Simplified JSON format.
-I will push it to the main branch when I have the examples converted into the new format.
-I do not plan to removing the old format, but I will not be documenting it anymore after I get the examples converted.
+I do not plan to purposely remove the old format, but I will not be documenting it anymore.
 I think most people will agree that it is an improvement.

 The results generated can now be converted to a pdb file which can be viewed in UCSF Chrimera.

 There are now tools for generating automated reports.

+The examples have been updated.

 # What is coming up